Kenan-Biren/OSRS_Investment_Project/README.md

 Summary:

-Old School Runescape (osrs) is a medieval themed online game that launched in 2013.
+Old School Runescape (OSRS) is a medieval themed online game that launched in 2013.
 It hosts millions of users, and has a complex marketplace where items are bought and sold for in-game currency.
 The marketplace is named the Grand Exchange, and it automates trades for almost 4000 individual game items.